Cancel anytime

 Core Business Areas

-- Retail Stores: Operates a large chain of retail stores across the U.S., Canada, and Mexico, offering a wide range of home improvement products and services.
+- Retail: Operates a large chain of retail stores offering a wide range of home improvement products and services to both DIY customers and professional contractors.

 Leadership and Structure

-The company is led by CEO Edward Decker.
+The Home Depot is led by CEO Ted Decker.
 The organizational structure is hierarchical, with regional and district managers overseeing store operations.
-There are also functional departments such as marketing, finance, and supply chain.
+Executive leadership focuses on strategy, finance, marketing, and supply chain.

 Top Products and Market Share